jackson1404/Vite_React_SpringBoot_Student_Management/README.md

 # Vite_React_and_Spring_Boot_Full_Stack_Project_CRUD

 This is a full-stack web application for managing students in a school or educational institution.
-The project includes a backend API built with Spring Boot and a frontend UI built with React.
+The project includes a backend API built with Spring Boot and a frontend UI built with vite_React.

 ## Technologies Used